Skip to content

 SSB vs T-bill: which one makes sense for you?

-A decision framework for picking between Singapore Savings Bonds and Treasury Bills, based on liquidity needs, rate outlook, and how much you want to commit per person.
+A decision framework for picking between Singapore Savings Bonds and Treasury Bills — by liquidity needs, rate outlook, and amount committed.
+Includes when SGS bonds are the better fit.

 Informational only, not financial advice.
 This is a framework for asking the right questions.
 For current rates see the comparison page; for MAS’s official product pages see SSB and T-bills.